StanfordAIR/vision/gen-img-conv-gzip/README.md

-# Image data augmenter, 3 -> 1 channels (grayscale), and gzip converter
+# Image data augmenter, RGB -> grayscale, and gzip converter

 generator.py takes in images from the training-template and test-template directories and modifies them randomly, generating more data based on the parameters set in the ImageDataGenerator.